 Our success depends to a significant degree on our ability to protect our proprietary technology and our brand under a combination of patent and other intellectual property laws of the United States and other jurisdictions.
 Though we seek patent protection for our technology, we may not be successful in obtaining patent protection, and any patents acquired in the future may not provide us with competitive advantages, or may be successfully challenged by third parties.
 Furthermore, legal standards relating to the validity, enforceability and scope of protection of intellectual property rights are uncertain.
 Any of our intellectual property rights may be challenged by others or invalidated through administrative process or litigation.
 Effective patent, trademark, copyright and trade secret protection may not be available to us in every country in which our services are available.
 The laws of some foreign countries may not be as protective of intellectual property rights as those in the United States, and mechanisms for enforcement of intellectual property rights may be inadequate.
 We may be required to spend significant resources to monitor and protect our intellectual property rights.
-Any litigation, whether or not it is resolved in our favor, could result in significant expense to us, divert the efforts of our proprietary rights, our business and operating results may be adversely affected.
+We have initiated, and in the future may initiate, claims or litigation against third parties for infringement of our proprietary rights or to establish the validity of our proprietary rights.
+Any litigation, whether or not it is resolved in our favor, could result in significant expense to us, divert the efforts of our technical and management personnel and may result in counterclaims with respect to infringement of intellectual property rights by us.
+If we are unable to prevent third parties from infringing upon or misappropriating our intellectual property, or are required to incur substantial expenses in defending our intellectual property rights, our business and operating results may be adversely affected.